rsurve3/Click-Thorugh-Rate-for-Advertising-Dataset/README.md

 to 125 mins when the daily time spent on the specific site is between 40 to 60 mins.
-The other one is between the daily internet usage of 200 to 250 mins when the time spent on our site is between 70 to 90 mins.
+The other one is between the daily internet usage of 200 to 250 mins when the time spent on our site is between 70 to 90 mins

 Model and Regression Method
 Correlation Analysis